The following text is an extract from the C&C Group’s 2014 Annual Report.

 Board Composition, Membership and Renewal

 The Board considers that, between them, the Directors bring a range of skills, knowledge and experience so as to provide leadership, control and oversight of the Group and discharge their responsibility to all shareholders.
-The biographical details of the continuing directors are set out on pages 36 and 37.
+The biographical details of the current directors are set out on pages 46 and 47.
 The Company’s Articles of Association require that the number of Directors shall be not less than two and not more than 14.
 The Board regards the number of non-executive Directors currently appointed to the Board as sufficient to ensure satisfactory oversight of the Group’s management and to enable its Committees to operate without undue reliance on individual non-executive Directors.
 As set out below the Board has an ongoing programme for Board refreshment and renewal, recognising the need for independence and diversity, including gender diversity, on the Board.
-The Board is, through the Nomination Committee, committed to achieving a greater level of gender diversity on the Board over time and recognises the importance and benefit of gender diversity throughout the Group.

-At 28 February 2013, the Board comprised of ten Directors, of whom three were executive and seven non-executive Directors (including the Chairman).
+As at 28 February 2014, the Board was comprised of nine Directors, of whom three were executive and six were non- executive Directors (including the Chairman).
 With effect from 1 May 2014 Emer Finnan was appointed as a non-executive Director.

-In line with the UK Code, it is Board policy that at least half the Board, excluding the Chairman, shall consist of independent nonexecutive Directors.
-The Board has reviewed the composition of the Board and has determined that of the Directors as at 28 February 2013, John Burgess, John Hogan, Richard Holroyd, Breege O’Donoghue, Stewart Gilliland and Anthony Smurfit, were independent and upon her appointment that Emer Finnan was independent.
+In line with the UK Code, it is Board policy that at least half the Board, excluding the Chairman, shall consist of independent non-executive Directors.
+The Board has reviewed the composition of the Board and has determined that of the Directors as at 28 February 2014, John Hogan, Richard Holroyd, Breege O’Donoghue, Stewart Gilliland and Anthony Smurfit, were independent and upon her appointment that Emer Finnan was independent.

-Consequently, as at 28 February 2013, excluding the Chairman, 66% of the C&C Group Board comprised of independent, non-executive Directors.
-As of the date of this report, excluding the Chairman, 62% of the Board comprised of independent, non-executive Directors.
 The independence of Board members is considered annually.
 In determining the independence of non-executive Directors, the Board considered the principles relating to independence contained in the UK Code and the guidance provided by a number of shareholder voting agencies.
-Those principles and guidance address a number of factors that might appear to affect the independence of Directors, including former service as an executive of the Group, extended service to the Board and cross-directorships.
+Those principles and guidance address a number of factors that might appear to affect the independence of Directors, including former service as an executive of the Group, extended service to the Board and cross- directorships.
 However, they also make clear that a Director may be considered independent notwithstanding the presence of one or more of these factors.
 This reflects the Board’s view that independence is determined by a Director’s character and judgement.
 The Board considers that each of the non-executive Directors brings independent judgement to bear.
 In the case of Richard Holroyd, Breege O’Donoghue and John Hogan, the Board has considered their length of service but is satisfied that their independence is not compromised.
 As part of this assessment, the Board considers that, while each of them has served on the Board of the Company since 2004, none of them has served for more than nine years concurrently with the same executive Directors.
 The Board has also noted that Anthony Smurfit is a shareholder and director of Smurfit Kappa Group plc, which provides packaging materials to the Group on normal commercial terms, and is satisfied that his independence is not compromised.
 In the case of Sir Brian Stewart, the Board was satisfied that he was independent on his appointment as referred to below.